Rewild the Planning System

 Why speak up now?

 The Government has published a planning White Paper, Planning for the Future, which sets out their proposed changes.
-This is under consultation until the end of October.
+This was under consultation until the end of October 2020.

 As they stand, the changes fail to address climate change, the ecological emergency and growing health inequalities.
 They need some underpinning principles to set them on the right track, otherwise they'll make a wilder future impossible!